DianaSun97/dbt.wiki.github.io/content/setup/editing.md

 ## Editing
 Amethyst runs on top of [Hugo](https://gohugo.io/) so all notes are written in [Markdown](https://www.markdownguide.org/getting-started/).

+The majority of configuration can be found under `config.yaml`.
+An example, with descriptions for each setting, can be found [here](https://github.com/64bitpandas/amethyst/blob/main/config.yaml).

 ### Folder Structure
 Here's a rough overview of what's what.